 "The girls have been learning to trust each other and are playing more as a team in recent weeks," said Southwestern Head Coach Casey Quiggle.

 The Spartans were not content with the weekend victories, however, and continued to work for an ICCAC victory.
-The team came into their Wednesday, Sept.
+The team came into its Wednesday, Sept.
 26, conference match against Southeastern Community College, in Burlington, ready to play.
 After dropping the first set 22-25, the women rallied and won three straight sets.
 Throughout back and forth second and third sets, the Spartans took control and put a team effort in to win the match.
 Despite earning the win, injuries kept the Spartans not at full strength and adversity had to be overcome to play the final two sets without their top outside hitter, Jada Perkins.
-Still bothered by a shoulder injury, Quiggle decided to rest Perkins which allowed freshman Cayla Maitlen a bigger stage.
+Still bothered by a shoulder injury, Quiggle decided to rest Perkins, which allowed freshman Cayla Maitlen a bigger stage.
 Maitlen came alive and added five kills and a block assist.

 "It's hard to single out any individual player as it was a good team win where almost everyone saw playing time," said Quiggle.